nesco/techblogs/infra/README.md

 ## Backend

-Nginx acts like a reverse proxy for the back.
+Nginx acts like a reverse proxy for the back, and the traffic goes through a Unix Domain Socket.